 While the raw number of mobile users is great, it all comes down to time spent on devices.
 And again, mobile usage is a clear winner with recent estimates of 51% of total daily time spent on mobile versus 42% on desktop (US data).

 The implications are clear – more people are accessing the internet on mobile and, although they tend to spend most of their mobile Internet time on apps, this is the device they are searching information for most of their day.

-How can a Mobile advertiser benefit from current state of play?
+How can a mobile advertiser benefit from the current state of play?

 Typically, mobile research starts on Search Engines – not on branded sites, not on apps.
 When individuals are looking for something, whether informational, navigational or transactional, this happens on their preferred Search Engine.